filiphric/filiphric.com-new/content/8-common-mistakes-in-cypress-and-how-to-avoid-them/index.md

 cy.get('button', { timeout: 10000 })
   .should('be.visible')
 ```
 So why is this better?
 Because this way, we will wait maximum 10 seconds for that `button` to appear.
 But if the button renders sooner, the test will immediately move on to the next command.
 This will help you save some time.
-If you want to read more about this, I recommend <nuxt-link to="/waiting-in-cypress-and-how-to-avoid-it">checking out my blog on this topic</nuxt-link>.
+If you want to read more about this, I recommend [checking out my blog on this topic](/waiting-in-cypress-and-how-to-avoid-it).

 ## #2: Using unreadable selectors
-I could write a whole article just on the topic of selectors (<nuxt-link to="/cypress-basics-selecting-elements">in fact, I did</nuxt-link>), since this is one of the most dealt-with topics for testers.
+I could write a whole article just on the topic of selectors ([in fact, I did](/cypress-basics-selecting-elements)), since this is one of the most dealt-with topics for testers.
 Selectors can be the first thing that can give us a clue as to what our test is doing.
 Because of that, it is worth making them readable.

-[Cypress has some [recommendations](https://docs.cypress.io/guides/references/best-practices#Selecting-Elements) as to which selectors should be used.
+[Cypress has some recommendations](https://docs.cypress.io/guides/references/best-practices#Selecting-Elements) as to which selectors should be used.
 The main purpose of these recommendations is to provide stability for your tests.
 At the top of the recommendations is to use separate `data-`*` selectors.
 You should add these to your application.

 However (and unfortunately IMHO), testers don’t always have the access to the tested application.
 This makes selecting elements quite a challenge, especially when the element we are searching for is obscure.
 Many that find themselves in this situation reach for various strategies for selecting elements.

-One of these strategies is using **xpath**. <nuxt-link to="/cypress-basics-xpath-vs-css-selectors">The big caveat of xpath is that their syntax is very hard to read</nuxt-link>.
+One of these strategies is using **xpath**.
+[The big caveat of xpath is that their syntax is very hard to read](/cypress-basics-xpath-vs-css-selectors).
 By merely looking at your xpath selector, you are not really able to tell what element you are selecting.
 Moreover, they don’t really add anything to the capabilities of your Cypress tests.
 Anything xpath can do you can do with Cypress commands, and make it more readable.

 ```js [❌ selecting elements using xpath]
 // Select an element by text